-- they have not already passed)

-- .
-The work restrictions to confirm if the person is able to work for Sestran and do the type of work you are offering (for students who have limited permission to work during term-times, you must also obtain, copy and retain details of their academic term and vacation times covering the duration of their period of study in the UK for which they will be employed).

-- All documents are genuine,

-have not been tampered

-with and belong to the holder

-- 5. Reasons for any different names across documents (eg marriage certificate, divorce decree, deed poll).
+- offering (for students who have limited permission to work during term-times, you must also obtain, copy and retain details of their academic term and vacation times covering the duration of their period of study in the UK for which they will be employed). - 4.
+All documents are genuine, have not been tampered with and belong to the holder - 5.
+Reasons for any different names across documents (eg marriage certificate, divorce decree, deed poll).
 Supporting documents should also be photocopied and a copy retained.

-- the holder has an entitlement to enter or remain in the UK and undertake the work in question (the front cover no longer has to be copied). - the document in full, including both sides of a Biometric Residence Permit.
-You must retain the copy or copies securely for not less than two years after the employment has come to an end.
+- question (the front cover no longer has to be copied).

+- 2) All other documents:

+the document in full,

+including both sides of a

+Biometric Residence

+Permit.
+You must retain

+the copy or copies

+securely for not less

+than two years after the

+employment has come

+to an end.